Last Updated on January 18, 2026 by Denise Leo

 How Can You Prevent Distemper?

-• Keep your puppy inside until two weeks after the 16 week vaccinations are completed.
+- Keep your puppy inside until two weeks after the 16-week vaccination series is completed.

 Infectious Canine Hepatitis

 Canine hepatitis is highly infectious and is caused by the adenovirus.
-In puppies it often proves fatal.
-It targets the kidneys, liver, eyes and linings in blood vessels and spreads through saliva, faeces, blood, urine and nasal discharge from dogs already infected.
+In puppies, it often proves fatal.
+It targets the kidneys, liver, eyes, and linings of blood vessels, and spreads through saliva, feces, blood, urine, and nasal discharge from dogs already infected.

-Hepatitis can live in an environment for approx. one year, spreads quickly and is highly dangerous.
-Dogs may recover but may still be carriers, as the virus in their urine sheds for five or six months.
+Hepatitis can survive in an environment for approximately one year, spreads quickly, and is highly contagious.
+Dogs may recover but can still be carriers, as the virus remains in their urine for five to six months.

 Hepatitis Symptoms